THE ALLIANCE

 Mentees are offered three options for participation:

-• Situational mentorship: One-time mentoring sessions that enable participants to learn a variety of skills and knowledge from a range of experts within the field.
+• One-to-One Situational mentorship: One-time mentoring sessions that enable participants to learn a variety of skills and knowledge from a range of experts within the field.

 • Themed Group-Mentorship (coming soon!): Join the discussion!
 Gain access to a variety of discussion forums that focus on specific topics, challenges or emerging trends impacting the community of practice.

 Mentors, upon enrollment, will be added to a program-wide database that will make them accessible to all participants.
-As a mentee, we welcome you to take advantage of one or all three options for participation offering you a unique opportunity to work simultaneously with multiple mentors.
+As a mentee, we welcome you to take advantage of one or all three options for participation, offering you a unique opportunity to work simultaneously with multiple mentors.

 Information for Mentors